krshrimali/DockerPyTorchOpenCV/README.md

 # cv_pytorch_docker
-Dockerfile for a contained installed with OpenCV and Pytorch to ease the process of development
+Dockerfile for a contained installed with OpenCV and Pytorch for hassle free development